FDA v. Alliance for Hippocratic Medicine: Decision

 The court issued its unanimous decision on June 13, 2024, ruling that the Alliance lacked Article III standing to challenge the FDA's approval or rule making.
 The decision reversed the Fifth Circuit ruling and lifted the injunction.

 Justice Brett Kavanaugh wrote the opinion, stating that while the Alliance may have moral and policy concerns on mifepristone, because they did not prescribe mifepristone, they failed to demonstrate a legally cognizable injury to challenge its use.
 The Alliance's claims that it might treat patients who suffered complications from using mifepristone were also rejected, as Kavanaugh wrote "Federal law fully protects doctors against being required to provide abortions or other medical treatment against their consciences — and therefore breaks any chain of causation between FDA’s relaxed regulation of mifepristone and any asserted conscience injuries to the doctors."
 He also stated that doctors "have never had standing to challenge FDA drug approvals simply on the theory that use of the drug by others may cause more visits to the doctor."

-Thomas wrote a concurring option that agreed that the Alliance did not have standing, but also challenged the concept of association standing that was argued, based on the 1977 case Hunt v.
+Justice Clarence Thomas wrote a concurring opinion that agreed that the Alliance did not have standing, but also challenged the concept of association standing that was argued, based on the 1977 case Hunt v.
 Washington State Apple Advertising Commission.
 Association standing allows for an association to bring suit on behalf of its members.
 Thomas stated that this concept may be unconstitutional that should be reviewed in a more appropriate case.
 He wrote, "If a single member of an association has suffered an injury, our doctrine permits that association to seek relief for its entire membership - even if the association has tens of millions of other, non-injured members."

 Impact

 The original case, filed on the Northern District of Texas, was considered an example of judge shopping, filed within a specific division of the district as to have the case likely assigned to a specific judge from that division.
 On March 12, 2024, the Judicial Conference of the United States, which establishes procedures for the federal courts, established a new rule that challenges to state or federal laws with national impacts filed within federal districts would be randomly assigned to a judge within the entire district, aiming to prevent aggressive judge shopping.
 However, this rule only a recommendation, and notably the Fifth Circuit refused to implement it.

-Near the end of 2024, the states of Idaho, Kansas and Missouri filed a new lawsuit in the Northern District of Texas to challenge the FDA's newer rules on offering mifepristone via telemedicine and other aspects.
-Because of its filing location, Kacsmaryk was assigned the case, and ruled in January 2025 that the states have standing to be able to continue the challenge.
+Johns Hopkins University published a study in January 2025 supporting the FDA's approval process after reviewing 12 years of FDA regulations on mifepristone that the agency nearly always based their regulars on sound scientific reasoning.

+Subsequent lawsuits

+After the ruling, Missouri, Idaho and Kansas filed to intervene in the case; Louisiana and the Alliance Defending Freedom filed Louisiana v.
+FDA; and Texas and Florida filed a lawsuit against the FDA.

+Missouri v.
+FDA

+In November 2023, Missouri, Idaho and Kansas filed to intervene in the case.
+In January 2024, Kacsmaryk granted the states' motion.
+In September 2025, Kacsmaryk transferred the case to the Eastern District of Missouri.